AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:availability-of-blocks}

+\input{includes/ut/content/27-practical/10-refl-availability.tex}

 \todoDraftOnly{Review this section.
 Got some feedback that this section was unclear.
 Is nomenclature introduced prior to this section? check if there's something that interacts with DAGs and mention if so.}

 What would happen if a header -- with valid PoW but *without* a valid block -- were to be reflected?
-Let's consider the two chains (L and R) from \autoref{fig:por-step5}.
+Let's consider the two chains from before (L and R) in a mutual PoR configuration.

 That would mean that chain L contains a header, $H_{R,1a}$, for chain R for which no block is available.